MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsUserCallingDelegate.md

 ### -Delegate
 The Identity of the delegate to remove.
 Can be specified using the ObjectId, the SIP address or the e-mail address.

-A user can have up to 25 delegates.

 ```yaml
 Type: System.String
 Parameter Sets: (All)